Communication Disorders, M.S.

 Minimum composite ACT score of 25 or SAT composite score of 1200.
 Super scores permitted.
 (The ACT Super score takes the average of the four best subject scores from each ACT test attempt and counts it as your official score).

-• Invitation for on-campus interview in February or March with the Marshall University Communication Disorders Early Assurance Committee
+- Invitation for on-campus interview between March and April with the Marshall University Communication Disorders Early Assurance Committee

 Continuing Requirements